pnsuraj1998/Detection-of-Spoof-Attack-on-Face-Recognition-Systems/Readme.md

 In order to train our CNN model, we use MSU-USSA dataset which consits of 9,000 images (1,000 live subject and 8,000 spoof attack) of the 1,000 subjects.
 For any queries regarding dataset, please visit this [link](http://biometrics.cse.msu.edu/Publications/Databases/MSU_LFW+_back/).

-1. To create h5 file containing data and their associated labels :
+1. Run the following code to create a h5 file containing data and their associated labels (0 - Spoof, 1 - Live) :
     ``` python data_extraction.py -i "path_to_dataset" ```